Requirements for Getting a Degree in Video Game Design & Simulation

 Be Like Lilibeth

-It’s great that you’re focused on your future, and taking the critical steps to shape a learning and career path that will get you there.
+It’s great that you’re focused on your future, and taking the critical steps to shape a learning and game design career path that will get you there.
 We’re here to help.
-Our top-ranked Game Design program stands apart and above with its inclusivity, opportunities and collaboration.
+Our top-ranked Game Design program stands apart and above with its inclusivity, work experience opportunities and collaboration.
 Contact us to find out more about this major, and how it can align with your interests and skills.